MBBS in Italy

 Individual universities (Milan, Padua, Bologna, etc.)

-High IMAT scores, strong academic performance demonstrating medical commitment
+High IMAT scores (70+), strong academic record, demonstrated commitment to medicine

 Italian Government Scholarships for Specific Countries